AllanHoejgaardJensen/open-api-diff/sample-reports/APIDIFF-MD.md

  |  added header: Expires which is required - no additional info
  ` > ` GET Response Code 307 Observation  |  |  added header: Expires which is required - no additional info
  ` ! ` Existing Difference Recorded Response 307 Missing Special Header Expires For GET  | Expires: sets the expiry time for the information retrieved in the response
+ ` > ` GET Response Code 404 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 404  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 410 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 410  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
  ` > ` GET Response Code 429 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! ` Existing Difference Recorded Response 429 Missing Default Header X Log Token For GET  |  X-Log-Token: allows the client side reference to activities and logging on the serverside, if added to the Request as a header using the same name X-Log-Token it should be reused on the client side
+ ` > ` GET Response Code 500 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 500  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
  ` > ` GET Response Code 503 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! ` Existing Difference Recorded Response 503 Missing Default Header X Log Token For GET  |  X-Log-Token: allows the client side reference to activities and logging on the serverside, if added to the Request as a header using the same name X-Log-Token it should be reused on the client side
+ ` > ` GET Response Code 505 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 505  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
 #####   *` C   `* `PUT`  *`/accounts/{regNo}-{accountNo}/transactions/{id}`* -> compliance: `false`